-A likely use of $\underline{tau}$ is in the internationally standardized symbols for the chemical elements.
+A likely use of tau is in the internationally standardized symbols for the chemical elements.
 Each element is represented using either a single upper-case lerfu or one upper-case lerfu followed by one lower-case lerfu:

-'''

 tau sy.

-[single-shift]S
+[single shift] S

 S (chemical symbol for sulfur)

-'''

-'''

-tau sy..ibu
+tau sy. .ibu

-[single-shift] S i
+[single shift] S i

-Si (chemical symbol for silicon)
+Si (chemical symbol for silicon) '''

-'''

-If a shift to upper-case is in effect when tau appears, it shifts the next lerfu word only to lower case, reversing its usual effect.
+If a shift to upper-case is in effect when

+tau appears, it shifts the next lerfu word only to lower case, reversing its usual effect.
-17.4.

 The universal bu

-So far we have seen $\underline{bu}$ only as a suffix to vowel cmavo to produce vowel lerfu words.
-Originally, this was the only use of $\underline{bu}$ .
-In developing the lerfu word system, however, it proved to be useful to allow $\underline{bu}$ to be attached to any word whatsoever, in order to allow arbitrary extensions of the basic lerfu word set.
+So far we have seen bu only as a suffix to vowel cmavo to produce vowel lerfu words.
+Originally, this was the only use of bu.
+In developing the lerfu word system, however, it proved to be useful to allow bu to be attached to any word whatsoever, in order to allow arbitrary extensions of the basic lerfu word set.

 Formally, bu may be attached to any single Lojban word.
 Compound cmavo do not count as words for this purpose.
-The special cmavo ba'e, za'e, zei, zo, zoi, la'o, lo'u, si, sa, su, and fa'o may not have bu attached, because they are interpreted before bu detection is done; in particular, is needed when discussing $\underline{bu}$ in Lojban.
-It is also illegal to attach $\underline{bu}$ to itself, but more than one bu may be attached to a word; thus .abubu is legal, if ugly.
+The special cmavo ba'e, za'e, zei, zo, zoi, la'o, lo'u, si, sa, su, and fa'o may not have bu attached, because they are interpreted before bu detection is done; in particular, zo buthe word "bu"

+is needed when discussing bu in Lojban.
+It is also illegal to attach bu to itself, but more than one bu may be attached to a word; thus .abubu is legal, if ugly.
 (Its meaning is not defined, but it is presumably different from .abu.)
-It does not matter if the word is a cmavo, a cmevla, or a brivla.
+It does not matter if the word is a cmavo, a cmene, or a brivla.
 All such words suffixed by bu are treated grammatically as if they were cmavo belonging to selma'o BY.
+However, if the word is a cmene it is always necessary to precede and follow it by a pause, because otherwise the cmene may absorb preceding or following words.